Omi Salesforce Integration Company

 Request and Reply integrationFire and Forget

-Much different to the previous one, this time Salesforce requests a process from a remote system, but doesn’t wait on its completion.
+Much different from the previous one, this time Salesforce requests a process from a remote system but doesn’t wait for its completion.
 A remote system only recognizes said request and then proceeds to give all control back to Salesforce – hence the name fire and forget.

 Fire and Forget integration